Making History: 200 Years of American Art from the Pennsylvania Academy of the Fine Arts

 September 13 10:30

-Jeffrey Richmond-Moll, Ph.D. (of the Great Class of 2010), The George Putnam Curator of American Art at the Peabody Essex Museum, will be guiding us through the exhibit Making History: 200 Years of American Art from the Pennsylvania Academy of the Fine Arts.
+Jeffrey Richmond-Moll of the Great Class of 2010 has graciously offered to lead a PANE contingent on a unique tour at the Peabody Essex museum.
+Jeff. the George Putnam Curator of American Art at the Peabody Essex Museum, will be guiding us through the exhibit Making History: 200 Years of American Art from the Pennsylvania Academy of the Fine Arts.

 This exhibit presents 85 works from the historic collection of the Pennsylvania Academy of the Fine Arts, taking you on a journey across time, medium and identity.
 The exhibition offers new narratives of the history of American art and reveals American artists as they have always been: a diverse group that includes women, artists of color and members of the LGBTQ+ community.
 Since the founding of the United States, these artists have played a vital role in crafting and continually retelling the nation’s history.